lucthienphong1120/gallery/README.md

 - Once you've created your `config.json`, the website can use it to figure out which photos to show.
 - It uses Jekyll template 🔥 and JavaScript ES6 to layout your photos, grouping all of the photos per album.

+*Note*: It currently supports 3 formats: png, jpeg and jpg

 ## Customizing your Gallery

 Gallery supports 3 different kinds of layouts: rows, squares and columns.
 You can configure it at `_config.yml` file